deesejohn/distributed-codenames/README.md

 # Distributed Codenames

 A multiplayer, realtime application based on the rules of the board game Codenames.
-The project aims follow a microservice based architecture and make use of cloud native technologies (see [CNCF Landscape](https://landscape.cncf.io/)).
+The project aims to follow a microservice based architecture and make use of cloud native technologies (see [CNCF Landscape](https://landscape.cncf.io/)).

 ## Contributing